open-telemetry/opentelemetry-specification/specification/api-metrics.md

 of label set and cumulative _delta_ or as pairs of label set and cumulative _total_.

 2. Measure.
-Use the `Record()` function to report events that for which the SDK will compute summary statistics about the distribution of values, for each distinct label set.
+Use the `Record()` function to report events for which the SDK will compute summary statistics about the distribution of values, for each distinct label set.
 The summary statistics to use are determined by the aggregation, but they usually include at least the sum of values, the count of measurements, and the minimum and maximum values.
 When aggregating distinct Measure events, report